haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 our project, then most probably our project package dependency might be conflict with corresponding packages installed in the system default path.
-To get this work, updating the system packages might not be a good method, because it may broke our existing projects that depends up on the system packages and it's very dangerous...!.
+To get this work, updating the system packages might not be a good method, because it may broke our existing projects that depends upon the system packages and it's very dangerous...!.
 This problem is common now because of rapid development and feature updation of packages.
-To solve this issues and use the packaging system more flexibly both Python and Ruby providing their own tools.
+To solve this issues and use the packaging system more flexibly both Python and Ruby provides their own tools.

 We can first check the Python Virtualenv tool for python projects.